 Nerves can get you talking a mile a minute, and so can the simple desire to convey as much valuable information about yourself as possible.
 However, talking too fast can make you look rushed, flustered or anxious.
 Make a conscious effort to slow down and speak calmly and clearly.
 It will help you avoid interview stress.

-Although you should be willing and able to promote yourself, your experience and accomplishments, make sure you don’t come across as arrogant, narcissistic or self-important.
-No matter how good you are at your job, you’re going to run into countless obstacles if you lack the emotional intelligence to work on a team and get along with managers, co-workers or clients.
+Although you should be willing and able to promote yourself, your experience, and your accomplishments, make sure you don’t come across as arrogant, narcissistic, or self-important.
+No matter how good you are at your job, you’re going to run into countless obstacles if you lack the emotional intelligence to work on a team and get along with managers, co-workers, or clients.

 Focus on exuding a kind and balanced sense of confidence, and when you discuss your achievements, be sure to give credit where credit is due in order to show that you’re a team player.

 Stay in the moment and don’t let yourself zone out, even if it feels like the interviewer is endlessly blabbing on.
-Preparation will help tremendously (so you have material ready to discuss, and don’t have to come up with it all on the spot) but good listening skills and the ability to stay focused are key.
+Preparation will help tremendously (so that you have material ready to discuss and won't have to come up with it all on the spot), but good listening skills and the ability to stay focused are key.

-Expressing Optimism, With Your Words and Your Body Language
+Express Optimism, Both With Your Words and Your Body Language

 No company wants to hire someone with a bad attitude.
 No matter how difficult your situation is, don’t bring any baggage into the interview room.
-That means don’t bad-mouth your former employer or any other companies you’ve been associated with or complain about your personal circumstances.
+That means don’t bad-mouth your former employer or any other companies you’ve been associated with, and don'tcomplain about your personal circumstances.

 Be natural, expressing reasonable perspectives through a lens of optimism.
 For example, if you have to talk about a challenging situation, you should include a mention of how you may have helped solve it, and what you learned that made you a better employee.
 Remember, your body language does matter as much as your words.
 Walk in with a smile on your face, offer a firm handshake, and sit up tall at the table, leaning slightly forward to engage in the conversation.